South Australia's algal bloom - all your questions answered

 Support for the fishing and marine sector

 This includes grants of up to $10,000 for small businesses or up to $100,000 for fisheries and aquaculture licence holders who have been unable to catch or harvest their usual catch.
-There will also be an additional up to $25,000 for hardest hit fisheries and aquaculture licence holders to support their workers.
+There is also an additional up to $25,000 for hardest hit fisheries and aquaculture licence holders to support their workers.

 Visit Algal Bloom Support Package | Small and Family Business to find out more.